- MA Songwriting

 - Course length

-- MA full-time: three trimesters (one calendar year); MA part-time: six trimesters (two calendar years).
+- Full time: three trimesters (one calendar year); Part time: six trimesters (two calendar years).

 Entry requirements for our postgraduate courses vary.
 We are generally looking for a good honours degree or equivalent.
 Some courses also require an interview or the submission of a portfolio of work.
 We positively welcome Accreditation of Prior Learning (APEL).